These titles were recently added to the collection of Yakima Valley Libraries

 View in CatalogA most perilous world : the true story of the young abolitionists and their crusade against slavery

-Gaddy, Kristina R. author
+Gaddy, Kristina R., author.

 Kristina R. Gaddy tells the story of America's tumultuous years leading up to the Civil War and of the war itself from the viewpoints of four children of famous abolitionists, including those of Frederick Douglass and William Lloyd Garrison.
 Gaddy crafts a surprisingly contemporary braided coming-of-age narrative, supported by meticulous research and featuring dozens of primary documents.
 Each of these four young people-two white, two Black-was strongly committed to the anti-slavery cause but felt just as keenly a need to make their own names, away from the often over-protective or disapproving shadows of the famous adults in their lives.
 This is a true story of how a torch of resistance is passed and how a new generation makes its mark.....